open-telemetry/opentelemetry-dotnet-instrumentation/docs/DESIGN.md

 ## Error Handling

-An initialization error, usually caused by improper configuration, is logged and crashes the application.
+An initialization error, usually caused by invalid configuration, is logged and crashes the application.

 Any errors occurring at application run-time are logged and should never crash the application.